trychlos/pwix-env-settings/README.md

 You have been warned: **only the application should configure the package**.

-## Environment management

-While `nodejs` defines only three environments (`development`, `staging` and `production`), and though Meteor has followed the same route, we strongly believe that many more would be better, and that we should not be tied to such only three parts.

-We so use the `APP_ENV` environment variable to address our own environment identifier.
-Through this identifier, we ask the server to publish the setings recorded inside of its private settings.

-The settings are read from the server settings for this environment through the path `Meteor.settings[APP.name].environments[<environment_identifier>]`.

-If not specified in the `APP_ENV` variable, the environment identifier falls back to the `nodejs` `NODE_ENV` environment name.

-## When configuration assets are they loaded ?

-Historically, configuration assets were loaded at `Meteor.startup()` time.

-Starting with v2.0.0, configuration assets are loaded at package initialization time, i.e. very early in the startup process.

-This behavior is hard-coded, and controlled through the `EnvSettings.C.WaitForStartup` constant.

-## Issues & help

-In case of support or error, please report your issue request to our [Issues tracker](https://github.com/trychlos/pwix-env-settings/issues).

 ## NPM peer dependencies

 As of v 1.5.0, `underscore` and `meteorblackbelt:underscore-deep` dependencies are replaced with `lodash`.